IIIF/api/source/api/discovery/0.1/index.md

 }
 ```

-### 2.2.
+#### 2.1.2.
 Level 1: Basic Change List

 The most effective information to add beyond the basic resource list is the datestamp at which the resource was last modified (including the initial modification that created it).
 If we know these dates, we can add them to the Activities and order the list such that the most recent activities occur last.
 The timestamp is given in the `endTime` property -- the time at which the document update process finished.

-Consumers will then process the list of Activities in reverse order, from last to first.
-The rationale for processing backwards is that the first parts of the list, once finished, can become static resources.
-Note that resources might appear multiple times in the list, if it has been modified several times.
+Consumers will then process the list of Activities in reverse order, from last to first, stopping when they encounter an Activity they have already processed in a previous run.

 Example Level 1 Activity: